vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 +++

 ## 11
-### g
-### h
-May we enjoy the loving kindness of Vaiśvanara,
-For he is the king, the orderer of the worlds
-Hence born be discerneth all the (earth),
-Vaiśvanara vieth with the sun.

-### i
-Thine anger, O Varuna, would we avert with reverence,
-With sacrifices, with oblations
-Ruling, O wise Asura, O king,
-Do thou unloose the sins we have committed.
-### k
-Unloose from us, O Varuna, the highest,
-The lowest, the midmost knot;
-Then may we, O Aditya [3], in thy rule,
-Be guiltless before Aditi.
-I Of Dadhikravan have I sung,
-The swift strong horse;
-May he make our mouths fragrant;
-May he lengthen our days.
 ### m
-Dadhikra with his glory hath overspread the five peoples,
-As the sun with his light the waters;
-May the strong steed, winning a hundred, a thousand,
-Fill with boney these words of ours.
 ### n
-Agni, the head.

 ### o
-Thou art.

 ### p
 O Maruts, what time seeking your favour
 We call on you from the sky,